Islam in France: Politics

 Formal as well as informal Muslim organizations help the new French citizens to integrate.
 Several political parties like Parti égalité et Justice have now appeared.
 Their most frequent activities are homework help and language classes in Arabic, ping pong, Muslim discussion groups etc. are also common.
 However, most important associations active in assisting with the immigration process are either secular (GISTI, for example) or ecumenist (such as the protestant-founded Cimade).

 The most important national institution is the CFCM (Conseil Français du Culte Musulman) this institution was designed on the model of the "Consistoire Juif de France" and of the "Fédération protestante de France" both Napoleonic creations.
 The aim of the CFCM (like its Jewish and protestant counterparts) is to discuss religious problem with the state, participate in certain public institutions, and organize the religious life of French Muslims.
 The CFCM is elected by the French Muslims through local election.
 It is the only official instance of the French Muslims.

 There were four organizations represented in the CFCM elected in 2003, GMP (Grande mosquée de Paris), UOIF (Union des organizations islamiques de France), FNMF (Fédération nationale des musulmans de France) CCMTF (Comité de coordination des musulmans Turcs de France).
-In 2008 a new council was elected.
-The winner was RMF (Rassemblement des musulmans de France) with a large majority of the votes, followed by the UOIF and the CCMTF.
-It is a very broad and young organization and there is a beginning of consensus on major issues.
+In 2008, a new council was elected.
+The winner was RMF (Rassemblement des musulmans de France) with a majority of the votes, followed by the UOIF and the CCMTF.
 Other elections took place since then, the latest was due in 2019 but is still pending.

 Other organizations exist, such as PCM (Muslim Participation and Spirituality), which combine political mobilization (against racism, sexism etc.) and spiritual meetings, and put emphasis on the need to get involved in French society – by joining organizations, registering to vote, working with your children's schools etc. They do not have clear-cut political positions as such but push for active citizenship.
 They are vaguely on the left in practice.

 The government has yet to formulate an official policy towards making integration easier.
 As mentioned above, it is difficult to determine in France who may be called a Muslim.
 Some Muslims in France describe themselves as "non-practicing".
 Most simply observe Ramadan and other basic rules but are otherwise secular.